Serving the Colorado Four Corners region of Durango, Cortez, Dolores, Silverton, Pagosa Springs and the Farmington, New Mexico region.

 Will my roof leak?

 Your solar installer should be trained in proper roofing methods to prevent the solar mounting hardware from causing roof leaks.
 If you have a metal roof of the “standing seam” type the hardware can clamp to the seam itself with only piping or conduit penetrations required.
-If you have a flat roof, as with most commercial property.
 With PV there are ballasted mounting systems for flat roofs that require no mounting penetrations and will withstand winds up to 90 mph.
 Ballasted systems are even being introduced in the solar thermal industry.

 Will snow be a problem?